gespinal/ssl-certificate-self-ca/README.md

 ### Notes:

-This script is designed to work on Ubuntu, but can be adapted to work under any linux distribution.
+This script is designed to work on Ubuntu (works on WSL2 perfectly), but can be adapted to work under any linux distribution.

 ### How to run this: